Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Discussion

-We envision a global visualization tool of climate impacts and adaptation techniques.
-By changing the input data, future work can visualize impacts of other well-modeled, climate-attributed events, including Arctic sea ice melt, hurricanes, wildfires, or droughts.
+We envision a tool that can visualize local climate impacts and adaptation techniques at the global scale.
+By changing the input data, future work can visualize impacts of other well-modeled, visible, and climate-attributed events, including Arctic sea ice melt, hurricanes, wildfires, or droughts.
 Non-binary climate impacts, such as inundation height, or drought strength could be generated by replacing the binary flood mask with continuous model predictions.
 Opportunities are abundant for further work in visualizing our changing Earth.
-This work opens exciting possibilities in generating physically-consistent imagery with potential impact on improving climate mitigation and adaptation.
+This work opens exciting possibilities in generating realistic and physically-consistent imagery with the potential impact of improving climate mitigation and adaptation.